saltstack/salt/doc/faq.rst

 Custom modules are synced to Minions when :mod:`saltutil.sync_modules <salt.modules.saltutil.sync_modules>`, or :mod:`saltutil.sync_all <salt.modules.saltutil.sync_all>` is run.

-Custom modules are also synced by :mod:`state.apply` when run without any arguments.
+Similarly, custom states are synced to Minions when :mod:`saltutil.sync_states

-Similarly, custom states are synced to Minions when :mod:`state.apply <salt.modules.state.apply_>`, :mod:`saltutil.sync_states <salt.modules.saltutil.sync_states>`, or
+<salt.modules.saltutil.sync_states>`, or :mod:`saltutil.sync_all
-:mod:`saltutil.sync_all <salt.modules.saltutil.sync_all>` is run.
+<salt.modules.saltutil.sync_all>` is run.

-Custom states are also synced by :mod:`state.apply<salt.modules.state.apply_>` when run without any arguments.
+They are both also synced when a :ref:`highstate <running-highstate>` is triggered.

 Other custom types (renderers, outputters, etc.) have similar behavior, see the documentation for the :mod:`saltutil <salt.modules.saltutil>` module for more